nima-samii/COVID-Data-Exploration-in-SQL/README.md

 ### 4. Vaccination Analysis
 - Track vaccination progress over time using rolling sums.
-- Use CTEs and temporary tables to calculate the percentage of the population vaccinated.
+- Use CTEs and temporary tables to calculate the percentage of the vaccinated population.
 - Create a SQL view to store vaccination trends for visualization.

 ## SQL Techniques Used